rmorshea/talks/idom/what-is-idom/README.md

 <!--
 - not WS afiliated
 - IDOM stands for Interactive-DOM (Document Object Model)
-- bringing declarative philosphy of react to Python
+- bringing the declarative philosphy of react to Python
 - social and slide links at the end

 -->